-Let the following be parameterised: On Delay = 3 seconds; Off Delay = 3 seconds, On Duration = 5 seconds.
-The graphs bellow reflect some possible situations if the values "0" or "1" are received from the (which is represented as $\rightarrow$ 0 and $\rightarrow$ 1), respectively for the cases of having the "multiply" option enabled and disabled.
+Example: the following is parameterised: On Delay = 3 seconds; Off Delay = 3 seconds, On Duration = 5 seconds.
+The graphs bellow reflect some possible situations if the values "0" or "1" are received from the (which is represented as \rightarrow 0 and \rightarrow 1), respectively for the cases of having the "multiply" option enabled and disabled.